Bernardvdv/Maleficent-Pumpkin/README.md

 ***Adafruit Ring And Stick Config***

-1. Assuming Arduino IDE is already installed, connect the LILYGO® TTGO T-Lion ESP32-WROVER via USB
+1. Assuming Arduino IDE is already installed, connect the LILYGO® TTGO T-Lion ESP32-WROVER via USB.
-2. Enter wifi credentials in the SSID and PWD field as seen in below code snippet
+2. Enter wifi credentials in the SSID and PWD field as seen in below code snippet.

 ```js
 #include <WiFi.h>